-The Australasian Consortium of Humanities Research Centres (ACHRC) is a network for groups engaged in Humanities-based reserch.
-Our aim is to connect Humanities researchers and centres, both within the Australasian region and internationally, and to promote relationships with cultural institutions and sector representative bodies in the wider community.
+The Australasian Consortium of Humanities Researchers & Centres (ACHRC) is a network for groups and Humanities scholars engaged in Humanities-based research.
+Our aim is to connect Humanities researchers, centres, associations, and cultural institutions, both within the Australasian region and internationally, and to promote relationships across these and sector representative bodies in the wider community.

-We invite potential members from university-based centres, collecting institutions and cultural institutions to join the ACHRC and share in our mission to connect and support humanities research across Australia and New Zealand.
+We invite potential members from university-based centres, institutes, networks, associations, collecting institutions and cultural institutions, as well as individual scholars, to join the ACHRC and share in our mission to connect and support humanities research across Australia and New Zealand.
 The ACHRC is interested in all practical and theoretical aspects of humanities research and of managing a humanities centre in today’s research environment.

 ACHRC member centres are listed in our online Member Directory, are invited to participate in the ACHRC’s initiatives and projects, and are eligible to participate in our annual events.
 Most importantly, ACHRC members are part of an active association of Humanities-based organisations, the first of its kind in Australia, which gives collective voice to centres which might otherwise be institutionally isolated.